Skip to content

 2. Start Arcsecond.local: docker compose up -d

-3. The backend automatically detects and streams from the host webcams.
+3. The backend automatically detects and streams from the host sources.

-If the webcams are attached to a different machine on the same network (e.g. a dome PC), start the proxy there and set WEBCAM_PROXY_URL in the .env file used by docker-compose.yml:
+If the cameras are attached to a different machine on the same network (e.g. a dome PC), start the proxy there and set LIVE_IMAGE_PROXY_URL in the .env file used by docker-compose.yml:

 Stream protocol